Frequently Asked Questions

 Is counselling right for me?

-If you have questions, you can contact Candlewood Counselling, or visit the Counselling Services page for more information about the support I can offer.
+If you have any questions feel free to contact Candlewood Counselling, or check out the Counselling Services page to learn more about how I can support you.

-It’s important to know that counselling is not a crisis service.
-If you are in crisis, you may need to contact your GP or NHS mental health services.
-You can find useful links to emergency and support services here.
+Please be aware that this is not a crisis service.
+If you are experiencing a crisis, you will likely need to speak with your GP or NHS mental health services.
+Here is a link to NHS emergency support services.

 What kinds of issues do you work with?

-I support adults with a wide range of concerns including anxiety, stress, burnout, grief, relationship difficulties, low self-esteem, and life transitions.
-You can read more about some of the issues I can help you with here
+I work with adults on a broad range of issues, such as anxiety, stress, burnout, grief, relationship issues, low self esteem, trauma and life transitions and changes.
+You could click here to find out more about specific issues I can help you with.

-If you are looking for counselling for a particular issue, find more information on the Counselling Services page
+If you are seeking counselling for a specific issue, click here for more information on how therapy could help you

 Yes.
-What you share in counselling is kept completely confidential, with a few legal exceptions related to safety.
-I’ll explain this fully in our first session so you know exactly where you stand.
-You can find out more about your privacy in the Privacy Policy page.
+Anything you share in counselling is 100% confidential except for a few safety related laws that I will explain in our first session.
+You can learn more about your privacy in my Privacy Policy page.

 How much does counselling cost?

 I charge £50 per session.
 Payment is usually made in advance online, or before the start of the session by cash or card.
-I offer a limited number of concessionary spaces—please ask if cost is a concern.
-Visit the Sessions and Fees page for more information.
+I offer a limited number of concessionary spaces—please ask if cost is a concern for you.
+Visit the Sessions and Fees page for more information about costs and what happens when you begin therapy.

 Alternatively, you can use the contact form here.